-So much seems to be in ruins, not least the life Bill had known as a child.
+So much is in ruins, not least the life Bill had known as a child.
 One area remains wonderfully stable: supportive Mr Durban and the exciting icon of his Cossack sabre.

 Kenneth, however, is even more present.
 Now adolescent, the cousins are developing their separate skills and identities but the home context is claustrophobic.
 Their rivalry increases in intensity, culminating in a fearful crisis.
-All the family’s lives are changed forever.
-It’s a terrible fall-out, and is it Bill who must take responsibility and find a fair way forward?
+All the family’s lives change forever.
+It’s a terrible fall-out.
+Is it Bill who must take responsibility and find a fair way forward?